 Logline: A masked killer returns to his hometown to kill.

-John Carpenter’s Halloween is an immortal classic.
+Review: John Carpenter’s Halloween is an immortal classic.
 This independent, low-budget horror film is known as the first modern slasher flick.
-Made on a budget of just $325,000, the film grossed $70 million worldwide and became the most successful independently produced film at the time.
+Made on a budget of just $325,000, the film grossed $70 million worldwide and became the most successful independently produced film to date.
 Halloween spawned numerous sequels, a remake, and a slew of imitators but none have equaled its brilliance.

 The story is incredibly simple.
 It is the camera angles and movements, expressionistic cinematography, and musical score that combine to make Halloween a masterful horror film.
 Michael Myers, or ‘the Shape,’ is terrifying because he is a blank face on which we project our deepest, primordial fears.
 He is evil incarnate and has no apparent motive.

 In the film’s unforgettable opening, the camera adopts a first person perspective that allows the viewer to see through the eyes of the killer as he brutally stabs a teenage girl.
 This aspect of the film has been copied countless times.
 At the end of this brilliant sequence, the mask is pulled off and the killer is revealed to be a six-year-old Michael Myers.
 Many people forget that this is the only sequence that utilizes the point of view shot.
 For the remainder of the film, the grown-up Michael is seen standing or walking ominously in the foreground or background or he simply intrudes into the frame.
 In one of my favorite shots in the film, Michael emerges from the shadows and attacks an unsuspecting Laurie.